morektz/MorektzBountySmash/D/qbrzg.md

 [ZF Foundation](https://www.zfnd.org/grants/) puts out a quarterly report for the following purpose as stated on their official website
 > As with our previous quarterly reports, this report describes our financial inflow and outflows, with a detailed breakdown of our expenses, and we have included a snapshot of the Foundation’s financial position, in terms of liquid assets and liabilities that must be met using those assets.

-This report gives a summary of the proposals are funded not distinguished by any specific segment.
+This report gives a summary of the proposals which have been funded not distinguished by any specific segment.
 As an example, their [Q3 2021 REPORT](https://www.zfnd.org/blog/zf-q3-2021-report/).
 Has the following slide

 <details>